nitinnat/NLSearch/README.md

 # Find++

 ## Introduction
 * Sometimes, looking for keywords on a webpage just doesn't cut it.
-At this hackathon, we thought of developing something that can perform semantic search (passage similarity) based on the paragraphs that exist on a particular webpage.
+Therefore, at the hackathon held at the University at Buffalo during Nov 2017, we thought of developing something that can perform semantic search (based on query-passage similarity) on the paragraphs that exist on a particular webpage.
 * Find++ is a Chrome Extension that was built for UBHacking 2017, University at Buffalo's annual hackathon.
 * It performs Natural Language Search on a webpage using word and document embeddings.